TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

          - name: Functional tests with sqlite
            run: Build/Scripts/runTests.sh -p ${{ matrix.php }} -d sqlite -s functional

-In case of enetcache, we let Github Actions test the extension with the two PHP versions 7.2, 7.3 and 7.4.
+In case of enetcache, we let Github Actions test the extension with the three PHP versions 7.2, 7.3 and 7.4.
+Each of these PHP Versions will also be tested with the highest and lowest compatible dependencies (defined in `strategy.matrix.minMax`).
-All defined steps run on the same checkout, so we will see three test runs in total, one per PHP version.
+All defined steps run on the same checkout, so we will see six test runs in total, one per PHP version with each minMax property.
 Each run will do a separate checkout, `composer install` first, then all the test and linting jobs we defined.
 It's possible to see executed test runs `online <https://github.com/lolli42/enetcache/actions>`_.
 Green :)